Typeface: Monospaced typefaces

 Courier, a monospaced slab serif typeface.
 All the letters occupy spaces the same width.

-Monospaced fonts are typefaces in which every glyph is the same width (as opposed to variable-width fonts, where the w and m are wider than most letters, and the i is narrower).
+Monospaced fonts are typefaces in which every glyph is the same width, as opposed to variable-width fonts, where the w and m are wider than most letters, and the i is narrower.
 The first monospaced typefaces were designed for typewriters, which could only move the same distance forward with each letter typed.
 Their use continued with early computers, which could only display a single font.
 Although modern computers can display any desired typeface, monospaced fonts are still important for computer programming, terminal emulation, and for laying out tabulated data in plain text documents; they may also be particularly legible at small sizes due to all characters being quite wide.
 Examples of monospaced typefaces are Courier, Prestige Elite, Fixedsys, and Monaco.
 Most monospaced fonts are sans-serif or slab-serif as these designs are easiest to read printed small or display on low-resolution screens, though many exceptions exist.

 CJK typefaces

 CJK, or Chinese, Japanese and Korean typefaces consist of large sets of glyphs.
 These typefaces originate in the glyphs found in brush calligraphy during the Tang dynasty.
-These later evolved into the Song style (宋体字) which used thick vertical strokes and thin horizontal strokes in wood block printing.
+These later evolved into the Song style which used thick vertical strokes and thin horizontal strokes in wood block printing.

 The glyphs found in CJK fonts are designed to fit within a square.
 This allows for regular vertical, horizontal, right-to-left and left-to-right orientations.
 CJK fonts can also include an extended set of monospaced Latin characters.
 This commonly results in complex, sometimes contradictory rules and conventions for mixing languages in type.

 Mincho

-With CJK typefaces, Mincho style tends to be something like Serifs for the end of stems, and in fact includes Serifed glyphs for Extended Latin and Cyrillic sets within a typeface.
+With CJK typefaces, Mincho style tends to be something like serifs for the end of stems, and in fact includes serifed glyphs for Extended Latin and Cyrillic sets within a typeface.

 Gothic

-With CJK typefaces, Goth style tends to be something like Sans Serifs with squarish, cut off end-caps for the end of stems, and in fact includes Sans Serif glyphs for Extended Latin and Cyrillic sets within a typeface.
+With CJK typefaces, Goth style tends to be something like sans-serifs with squarish, cut off end-caps for the end of stems, and in fact includes sans-serif glyphs for Extended Latin and Cyrillic sets within a typeface.

 Maru

-With CJK typefaces, Maru style tends to be something like Sans Serifs with rounded end-caps for the end of stems, and in fact includes Rounded Sans Serif glyphs for Extended Latin and Cyrillic sets within a typeface.
+With CJK typefaces, Maru style tends to be something like sans-serifs with rounded end-caps for the end of stems, and in fact includes rounded sans-serif glyphs for Extended Latin and Cyrillic sets within a typeface.